Ticagrelor (By mouth)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart rhythm problems (including slow heartbeat), lung or breathing problems (such as asthma or COPD), or a history of bleeding problems.
+- Tell your doctor if you are pregnant, or if you have liver disease, heart rhythm problems, lung or breathing problems (including asthma or COPD), or a history of bleeding problems.
 Tell your doctor if you had a recent surgery.

 - This medicine may cause you to bleed and bruise more easily, and it may take longer than usual for bleeding to stop.
 Be careful to avoid injuries.

 - Do not stop using this medicine unless your doctor tells you to.
 To stop it may increase your risk of a heart attack, blood clot, or other serious problem.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.